WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - remember that **IAM users are global!**

+- As [Ben Kehoe mentioned](https://twitter.com/ben11kehoe/status/1263876984062513154) IAM Users should be renamed to "IAM long-lived access keys"

+- you **should avoid using IAM Users if you can**.
+You can use the **AWS SSO for federated access with AWS Organizations**

 #### Tags

 - you can use `aws:PrincipalTag` to lookup tags **attached to an user or a role**.